tashmen/JukidoJujutsu/README.md

 * **split_video.py** - Splits a video into individual images
 * **dataaugmentation.py** - Generates new images from the split images with zoom and mirror transformations
-* **mediapipe_buildcsv.py** - Converts the images into poses by [using mediapipe's pose estimation model](https://google.github.io/mediapipe/solutions/pose.html).
-The data is stored into a csv file.
+* **mediapipe_buildcsv.py** - Converts the images into poses [using mediapipe's pose estimation model](https://google.github.io/mediapipe/solutions/pose.html).
+The data is stored as a CSV file.
 * **mediapipe_classifier.py** - Uses the CSV files to train a neural network using keras and then converts the model to tflite format.

 ## Stances App